About the Data Catalog

 To opt in, you can either:

-• Indicate your interest through a new checkbox on the GTC iLab project request form
+• Indicate your interest through a new checkbox on the Genome Technology Center iLab project request form

 • Complete this REDCap form to have NYU Data Catalog staff contact you with further information